Restaurant Resiliency Program

 A: Vallejo and Fairfield were initially selected because they are the two largest communities in Solano County.
 Funding from the Fairfield-Suisun Unified School District has allowed us to expand into Suisun City.
 If additional funding becomes available, expansion into other Solano County cities is possible.

 Q: I am a caterer with a home-based business in Fairfield.
-Am I eligible?
+Am I eligible to participate in the Fairfield program?

-A: Yes, any caterer with access to a commercial kitchen can participate as long as their business address is in Fairfield, Suisun City, or Vallejo
+A: Yes, any caterer with access to a commercial kitchen can participate as long as their business address is in Fairfield or Suisun City (for the Fairfield-Suisun program) or Vallejo (for the Vallejo program).

 Q: How many meals will each restaurant prepare?